smok-serwis/cassandra/README.md

 # Jolokia

 Jolokia is enabled by default and listens on port 8080.
+If you define the env `DISABLE_JOLOKIA` t won't be loaded.

 # Extra arguments
 This simply launches cassandra with a -f flag, and passes any extra arguments to that cassandra.